How Can Spark Energy Help You Be Carbon Neutral?

-Spark Energy’s Carbon Neutral Natural Gas products provide customers the opportunity to offset the carbon emissions that result from their natural gas usage, through a reduction in carbon emissions elsewhere (see “What are carbon offsets - How do they work?” below).
+Spark Energy’s Carbon Neutral Natural Gas products provide customers the opportunity to offset the carbon emissions that result from their natural gas usage, through a reduction in carbon emissions elsewhere.
 Spark Energy will procure verified carbon offsets to essentially “neutralize” the carbon emissions generated by your natural gas consumption.
 By offsetting up to 100% of your natural gas consumption, the net amount of carbon in the environment is considered “neutral.”

 According to the Environmental Protection Agency, the average person creates 48,488 pounds of carbon every year.
 That’s equivalent to removing 110 trees or adding four more cars to the road every year.

 There are several lifestyle choices that we can make to reduce our carbon footprint.
 Choosing green energy

 sources, such as wind and solar, buying energy efficient appliances, carpooling and recycling are all steps we can take to reduce our carbon footprint.
 Although we cannot directly eliminate all carbon emissions from our daily activities, we can offset them!
 Carbon offsets are measurable and tangible benefits granted to environmental projects that help mitigate the carbon emissions and support a sustainable environment.

 What are carbon offsets – How do they work?

 A carbon offset is a reduction in emissions of carbon dioxide made in order to offset an emission made elsewhere.
 Carbon offsets are typically measured in tons and are achieved through funding projects that offset carbon emissions.
 Projects have a broad range; from forestry projects in South America to large wind turbine projects in the United States.